-When flammable or pyrophoric materials are present within the equipment you must:
+When flammable or pyrophoric materials are present within the equipment:

-- Not allow air to enter the equipment. - Ensure that the system is leak tight.
+- Do not allow air to enter the equipment. - Ensure that the system is leak tight.

-For further information, please contact Edwards: refer to the Addresses page at the end of this manual for details of your nearest Edwards company.
+For further information, please contact Edwards: refer to the Addresses page at the end of this manual for details.